After giving birth, the menstrual cycles do not start up again immediately, but the woman has to undergo a return to fertility.

 🙏 Please share this article if you liked it. 💜💜 You help us continue!

 Campino C, Ampuero S, Díaz S, Serón-Ferré M. Prolactin bioactivity and the duration of lactational amenorrhrea.
 J Clin Endocrinol Metab.
-1994; 79:970-975.
+1994; 79:970-975 (View)

 Howie PW, Mcneilly AS.
 Breast-feeding and postpartum ovulation.
 IPPF Med Bull.
 1982;16(2):1-3.

-FAQs from users: 'Can I get pregnant after childbirth if I am not menstruating?', 'Is it normal for postpartum periods to be irregular?', 'What is the lactational amenorrhea method (LAM) form of contraception?' and 'Can I do an ovulation test while breastfeeding?'.
+FAQs from users: 'Can I get pregnant after childbirth if I am not menstruating?', 'Is it normal for postpartum periods to be irregular?', 'What is the lactational amenorrhea method (LAM) form of contraception?', 'Can I do an ovulation test while breastfeeding?' and 'Is a new pregnancy possible four months after a cesarean section?'.

 Authors and contributors